cs2-analysis/setup-ida-pro/README.md

 # setup-ida-pro

-Action to setup IDA Pro
+Action to setup IDA Pro and idalib python module

 > [!NOTE]
-> Only tested on IDA Pro 9.0.240925
+> Only tested on IDA Pro 9.0.240925 (Windows and Linux)

 ## Usage example